 Start by shrugging like you’re whispering “I dunno” to your grandkids.
 Roll shoulders back in slow circles—imagine tracing quarters with your collarbones.
 Do five forward, five back.
 Feels silly?
 Good.
 Laughter’s part of the warm-up.

 Now reach arms overhead like you’re trying to high-five a cloud.
 Hold for three breaths.
-One client calls this her “instant posture reset.”
+One person calls this her “instant posture reset.”
 Pro tip: exhale longer than you inhale to melt tension.

 Legwork That Builds Tree-Trunk Stability